Fly to Auckland, one of New Zealand’s largest and most exciting cities. Upon arrival, transfer to your luxury hotel.

 Set out on a tour of Marlborough’s wine regions, stopping for delicious eating experiences on the way.
 You’ll learn about the history and culture of wine here as you speak to experts in the field.
 You’ll also gain full insider access to some astonishing estates, from Wither Hills to Cloudy Bay.

 Navigate mountain passes and sweeping plains as you head southwards, to the east-coast city of Christchurch.
 In this region you’ll find the Banks Peninsula, a rugged, volcanic protrusion riddled with quiet bays and ancient lava flows.

 Tickets please: today you travel on the TranzAlpine, one of the planet’s greatest rail journeys.
 Running coast to coast across the width of South Island from Christchurch to Greymouth, your train passes the soaring peaks of the Southern Alps, blanketing beech forests and the glacier-fed Waimakariri River.
 After your train ride, catch your breath, then continue by road to Franz Josef to explore its 12-kilometre glacier.

-It’s 200 miles from Franz Josef to Queenstown but you’ll barely notice the distance, distracted by the wild, west coast and the myriad of lakes, white rivers, alpine passes and curious kea (alpine parrots) that you’ll encounter.
-You’ll nonetheless deserve a well-earned rest when you reach the Azur Lodge in Queenstown.
-On a hilltop set against some of New Zealand’s most emotive scenery you’ll stay in one of nine private contemporary villas, making the most of the memorable view and the fantastic facilities.
+It’s 350 kilometres from Franz Josef to Queenstown, but you’ll barely notice the distance, distracted by the wild west coast and the myriad of lakes, white rivers, alpine passes and curious kea (alpine parrots) along the way.
+Nonetheless, a well-earned rest awaits at your luxury lodge, set against some of New Zealand’s most emotive scenery.
+Stay in a stand-alone contemporary villa, making the most of the memorable view and fantastic facilities.